Are Phthalates Harmful in Skincare and Cosmetics?

 - Look for "phthalate-free" on the label.

-- Be cautious of "fragrance" or "parfum," which can conceal them — choose fragrance-free or brands that disclose their scent ingredients.
+- Be cautious of "fragrance" or "parfum," which can conceal them — choose fragrance-free products, or brands that disclose their scent ingredients (for example, products scented only with named botanicals).

 - Scan for the abbreviations DEP, DBP and DEHP in ingredient lists.